py4dstem/py4DSTEM/README.md

 For more information, see [https://arxiv.org/abs/2003.09523](https://arxiv.org/abs/2003.09523).

 ## Using py4DSTEM

 This sections describes:
 - Installation
 - Running the GUI
 - Running from a python interpretter
-- Accessing and running sample jupter notebooks
+- Sample jupter notebooks
-- Accessing and running sample scripts
+- Sample scripts
 - For developers

 ### Installation